gmoskal/smallest-react-ts/README.md

 npm run build
 ```

 Compiled application is now available in `docs/` directory.
-Now you need two additional steps in order to make your application available online.
+Two additional steps are needed to make your application live.

 1. In your github repository settings under `GitHub Pages` sections set `master branch /docs folder` as a source
 2. `commit` and `push` compiled files to your git repo (`docs/` folder)

-After that your app is available online on https://YOUR_GITHUB_USERNAME.github.io/YOUR_REPO_NAME/ (for this example repo that is [https://gmoskal.github.io/smallest-react-ts/](https://gmoskal.github.io/smallest-react-ts/))
+After that finish, your app should be available on https://YOUR_GITHUB_USERNAME.github.io/YOUR_REPO_NAME/
+For this repo that is: [https://gmoskal.github.io/smallest-react-ts/](https://gmoskal.github.io/smallest-react-ts/)

+## Happy coding!